hello-robot/stretch_ai/README.md

 ## Hardware Requirements

-We recommend the following hardware to run *stretch-ai*.
+We recommend the following hardware to run Stretch AI.
 Other GPUs and other versions of Stretch may support some of the capabilities found in this repository, but our development and testing have focused on the following hardware.

 - **[Stretch 3](https://hello-robot.com/stretch-3-product) from [Hello Robot](https://hello-robot.com/)**
   - When *Checking Hardware*, `stretch_system_check.py` should report that all hardware passes.